alexsg2/alexsg2/README.md

 Welcome to my personal GitHub page!
 Here's a glimpse of who I am and what I'm up to:

 💡 &nbsp;I like to explore new technologies and to develop software solutions.\
-🎓 &nbsp;Currently a `Senior` Student pursuing a degree in Computer Science at Virginia Polytechnic Institute and State University.\
+🎓 &nbsp; I am currently working as a Software Engineer, with a degree in Computer Science from Virginia Polytechnic Institute and State University.\
-🌱 &nbsp;I'm on track for learning more about Systems Design, and Cloud Architecture.\
-✉️ &nbsp;Feel free to contact me at alex.s.georgievg@gmail.com!
+✉️ &nbsp;Feel free to contact me at alex.s.georgiev@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Check out my [Resume]() for a more comprehensive overview of my experiences.
 I'm open to feedback and suggestions!

 <br>